Technical description of main components

 Boundary Conditions

 The control volumes around the computational nodes at the outer edges of the simulation area are calculated so that the respective control volumes do not extend beyond the simulation boundary.
-In addition, the lateral simulation boundaries are considered adiabatic, so the heat fluxes over the adiabatic control surface are set to zero when calculating the temperature.
+In addition, the lateral simulation boundaries are considered adiabatic, so the heat fluxes over the adiabatic control surfaces are set to zero when calculating the temperature.
 At the lowest computational nodes, the temperature is defined as constant before the simulation starts, which is why all computational steps for calculating new temperatures are eliminated.
 For the nodes at the upper simulation edge, which represent the earth's surface, no heat conduction from above is considered.
 Instead, weather effects in the form of solar radiation into the ground (), heat radiation from the ground to the surroundings () and convective heat exchange between the ground and the air flow above () are taken into account.
 The heat flow from above (in the figure: of the uppermost nodes) is therefore calculated as:

 where is the incoming global radiation, is the long-wave radiation exchange with the ambient, and is the convective heat flux between the surface and the air flowing over it.
 These terms are calculated as follows:

-with as the reflectance of the earth's surface and as the global radiation read from a weather dataset;
+with as the reflectance of the earth's surface and \dot{q}_{\text{solar,glob}} as the global horizontal solar radiation on the surface;

 Heat Carrier Fluid

-The description of the heat carrier fluid is very similar to the explanations in the chapter "Geothermal probes", which is why it is not explained here in detail again.
 Instead of the thermal borehole resistance from the probe model, a length-related thermal pipe resistance is introduced for the geothermal collector model.
-First, the following equation in Accordance to (Hirsch, Hüsing & Rockendorf 2017)33 is used to calculate the heat transfer coefficient between the heat carrier fluid and the surrounding soil.
+First, the following equation in accordance to (Hirsch, Hüsing & Rockendorf 2017)32 is used to calculate the heat transfer coefficient between the heat carrier fluid and the surrounding soil.

 where is the heat transfer coefficient, is the convective heat transfer coefficient on the inside of the pipe, is the thermal conductivity of the pipe, is the inside diameter, and is the outside diameter of the pipe.
 Multiplying by the outer cylinder area of the pipe and then dividing by the pipe length produces a length-specific value.
 The reciprocal of this length-specific heat transfer coefficient results in the length-specific thermal pipe resistance, which is used in this ReSiE model.